homehoster/HowTo-use-Docker-Seafile-Plex-NGINX/README.md

 - Port 80 (TCP)    	- mandatory for HTTP requests.
 - Port 443 (TCP)   	- mandatory for HTTPS requests
-- Port 32400 (TCP) 	- optionally necessary for Plex, so that Plex apps (e.g. FireStick, some TVs) are working.
-- Port 32400 (UDP)	- optionally necessary for Plex, so that Plex apps (e.g. FireStick, some TVs) are working.

 # Rebind protection